Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Image-based registration

 \citet{han2022deformable} exemplify a synthesis-driven design by combining a CycleGAN for bidirectional preMRI-iCT translation with a dual-channel registration network that operates on real pre-operative and synthetically deformed intraoperative images.
 Uncertainty maps learned during synthesis are used to weight the contributions of each modality, ensuring that more reliable registration paths dominate where confidence is higher.
 Training incorporated standard cycle-consistency and adversarial losses, along with a unique structure-consistency loss that measures the L1-norm between MIND features of the synthesized and input images.
 Similarly, \citet{rahmani2024d2bgan} introduced D2BGAN, a Dual Discriminator Bayesian GAN for preMRI-to-iUS registration incorporating probabilistic priors in the form of a Bayesian term in the cycle-consistency loss and a standard MI-based loss to enforce cross-modal structural consistency.
 This probabilistic formulation does not rely on voxel intensities, making it efficient and informative for multimodal cases.

 Rather than relying solely on explicit similarity losses, some adversarial frameworks use the discriminator itself as a learned surrogate for alignment quality. \citet{wodzinski2021adversarial} proposed a real-time GAN-based affine registration network for iUS-to-iUS alignment, where the generator directly predicts affine transformation parameters and the discriminator learns to distinguish aligned from misaligned volume pairs.
-The model achieved competitive TRE on the RESECT dataset with submillisecond inference times.
-This setup reframes registration as a learned assessment of alignment quality, allowing the discriminator to encode complex notions of correspondence that are difficult to express with traditional similarity metrics.
-Other work, such as that by \citet{dorent2025unified}, uses MHVAEs to synthesize MRI from US and demonstrate that synthesis substantially enhances registration accuracy and feature matching, as the registration then occurs between the same modality.
+The model achieved competitive TRE on the RESECT dataset with millisecond inference times.
+This setup reframes registration as a learned assessment of alignment quality, allowing the discriminator to encode complex notions of correspondence that are difficult to express with traditional similarity metrics. \citet{zhu2025synmse} take a complementary route with SynMSE, where a structure-constrained CycleGAN learns the intensity gap between modalities while preserving anatomy through a MIND-based loss, generating paired images that differ in appearance but share spatial layout.
+These pairs train a learned evaluator that scores alignment while ignoring modality-specific intensity differences.
+SynMSE can then replace handcrafted metrics such as NCC, MI, or MIND in existing registration backbones (demonstrated with VoxelMorph and TransMorph).

+Other work, such as that by \citet{dorent2025unified}, uses \hbox{MHVAEs} to synthesize MRI from US and demonstrate that synthesis substantially enhances registration accuracy and feature matching, as the registration then occurs between the same modality.
 This framework was later leveraged to train a cross-modal feature matcher between US and MRI \citep{rasheed2024learning, morozov20253d}, further underscoring the value of generative synthesis in reducing cross-modality complexity.